-· Exercise: Point out the image of a generic internet banking screen in the workbook and discuss with the learners what features they can see.
+Exercise: Point out the image of a generic internet banking screen in the workbook and discuss with the learners what features they can see.
 Discuss each of these areas and their functionality with the learners.
 The labels are as follows: Your accounts - you will be able to see a tile or representation of all the accounts you have with the bank.
 Search - you will usually see some kind of search bar.
 This will allow you to look for help or find something in your accounts.
 Spending - you will find some kind of representation of your spending or a link to see this information.
 Pay and transfer - you will usually have some kind of pay or transfer button/tab.
 This will allow you to see accounts you have paid previously or set up new payees and make a payment.
 It will also usually include your list of direct debits and standing orders.
 Support - there will usually be some kind of help or support button or section.
 You can use this to get help with your banking or how to bank online.
 Card management - there will often be some kind of card management section, especially on apps.
 These allow actions like seeing your card details, cancelling and ordering new cards, reporting a card lost or freezing/unfreezing a card.
 Settings - you will usually see a link to manage your account settings.
 This will usually look like a gear symbol.
 Apply - there will usually be some way to apply for new products, so you can set up new accounts.
 With most banks, you won't be able to set up all of their products online, so you might be referred to speak to someone via phone or branch.

-Page 11 Using your online account - Ay new and entifying yours - Trantier mong before accurds - Review and canool upcoming pagements - Review and canool upcoming pagements Using Your Online Account Explain: There are lots of ways Mary can use online banking to make payments and send money.
+Page 11 Using your online account Pryrew and exterig payers Transfer money between accounts Manager direct debts and standing orders Recease and cannot occurring payments Using Your Online Account Explain: There are lots of ways Mary can use online banking to make payments and send money.
 She can pay new and existing payees.
 She can also move money between her accounts.
 This means she can pay and move money from anywhere.
 Online, Mary can manage direct debits and standing orders.
 She can cancel them and review upcoming payments.
 Mary may even be able to send money outside the UK.
 Who she can pay and how she can pay will depend on the bank; if Mary needs any help with this she can speak to the bank or look in the help section online.
-Page 11 Direct Debits Explain: Direct debits automatically pay a company once a month from the money in your account.
+Page 11 Direct debits - how do they work? - Set to by the company you are paying. - Always nake are you have enough morely in your account to own the payment. - You can cannot direct debits using your writine bending.
+Direct Debits Explain: Direct debits automatically pay a company once a month from the money in your account.
 Lots of companies like you to use this method of payment as you don't have to remember to pay your bill - the bank will automatically do it for you each month.
 Ask: Who is responsible for setting up a direct debit?
 Explain: Direct debits are set up by the company you are paying.
 It's still important that you check your direct debits to make sure they're set up right.
 It's also important you make sure you have enough money in your account to pay your direct debits or you may be charged a fee for missing a payment.